-The Company financial statements have been prepared on a historical cost basis, except for investments in equity shares and club shares which have been measured at fair value.
-The Company financial statements are presented in Philippine peso, which is the functional and presentation currency of the Company.
-All values are rounded to the nearest thousands, except for number of shares, per share amounts and when otherwise indicated.
+The interim condensed consolidated financial statements of ABS-CBN and its subsidiaries (collectively referred to as "the Company") have been prepared on a historical cost basis, except for investments in equity shares and club shares designated at FVOCI which have been measured at fair value.
+The interim condensed consolidated financial statements are presented in Philippine peso, which is the Parent Company's functional and presentation currency.
+All values are rounded to the nearest thousand, except for number of shares, per share amounts and when otherwise indicated.